 All TOEP exams are audio-recorded.
 Audio-recordings of tests are the property of the Academic English Program at UCI and may be used for the norming and training of TOEP graders and/or educational and research purposes.
 All registered students will be asked to indicate that they understand that their tests will be audio-recorded and may be used by the Academic English Program for academic purposes.

-Dr. Jerry Lee, Director of the Program in Academic English/ESL, AEDirector@uci.edu
+Jerry Won Lee, Director of the Program in Academic English/ESL, AEDirector@uci.edu